vortesserax-wb/cidoc_crm_rdf/README.md

 &nbsp;

 > F2. **Scope notes** are defined as rdfs:comment and include only the text of the official CIDOC-CRM version in English language.
 Since scope notes are not just simple texts but include formatting data, a simple removal of the formatting data does not always produce a readable format.
-Therefore we followed the following simple conventions for the transformation of CIDOC-CRM scope note text into a readable rdfs:comment:
+Therefore we followed the below simple conventions for the transformation of CIDOC-CRM scope note text into a readable rdfs:comment:

 - Each Paragraph defines a new line
 - Each element in an unordered list defines a new line